New iPad Mini 6 brings a larger display, USB-C port and claimed 80% performance increase

 Akin to the best iPad and best iPhone models, the home button has been dropped on the all-new iPad Mini, which allows for the larger edge-to-edge screen.
 Unlike the iPad Pro, the new Mini won't afford users the comfort of features Face ID.
 Instead, it follows the same format as the popular iPad Air, with the Touch ID fingerprint reader in the power button for authentication.

-Audible gasps of elation have been detected through fans' tweets, with the news that Apple is dropping its long-standing Lightning port, opting finally for the industry-standard USB-C. That's something that it should have done a while back, and one that has been trickling through Apple's recent iPad redesigns.
+Audible gasps of elation have been detected through fans' tweets, with news that Apple has decided to drop its long-standing Lightning port, opting finally for the industry-standard USB-C. That's something that it should have done yonkers ago, and a decision that has slowly been making its way through to Apple's more recent iPad redesigns.
 The tablet certainly looks the part, with the new iPad Mini's flat edges aligning more closely with the likes of the iPad Air 4.
 Apple Pencil 2 compatibility is supported.

-Design-wise, the presentation called out a variety of colors, namely "black, white, dark cherry, English lavender, and electric orange."
+Design-wise, the presentation called out a variety of color options for the new iPad Mini 6, namely "black, white, dark cherry, English lavender, and electric orange."
 We're not sure about 'English lavender, but you can sign us up for electric orange any day of the week.
 To accompany the new colors, Apple has produced some revamped $59 Smart Folio covers that align with the color schemes.

 Let's talk costs.
 The new iPad Mini 6 is available for pre-order from today (September 24).
 It begins at $649 for 64GB for the Wi-Fi + Cellular model, and Apple will also offer a 256GB upgrade option.